open/close all folders

 - Amazonian Beauty: Started out on the slender side, but was continually beefed up as the series progressed.
 Of course this makes sense considering the amount of exercise she'd get fighting supervillains and bounding across New York.

-- Ascended Fangirl: Fangirled the Fantastic Five (especially Franklin Richards) and the Avengers even before becoming a superhero.
+- Ascended Fanboy: Fangirled the Fantastic Five (especially Franklin Richards) and the Avengers even before becoming a superhero.

-- Big Woman on Campus: May, like her mother, is rather popular.
+- Big Man on Campus: May, like her mother, is rather popular.
 Until her life as Spider-Girl starts messing things up.

-- Big Sister Mentor: Never stops trying to be this to April and will certainly be one to Benjy in the future.
+- Big Brother Mentor: Never stops trying to be this to April and will certainly be one to Benjy in the future.

-- Big Sister Instinct: Don't mess with her little brother.
+- Big Brother Instinct: Don't mess with her little brother.
 Or try to date her "sister" (at least if your name is Gene Thompson).

 - Brainy Brunette: Not quite as much of a nerd as her dad, but she's got the Parker smarts.

 - Building Swing: Like her father and "uncle", it's how she gets around.

 - Character Development: Daemos killing Peter in Spider-Verse teaches May despair and hatred, and the Spider-Island tie-in revolves around her fully coming to terms with his death.